 Interesting brief article on the movie theater business.
 As an aside, I swear the popcorn doesn't taste as good as it did 5-10 years ago.

-"in 1948, the government forced the studios to divest themselves of the theaters".
+Not too many surprises in this article.
+However, one thing did jump out at me: "in 1948, the government forced the studios to divest themselves of the theaters".
 That doesn't seem right to me.
 Why does the federal government have the authority to decide whom gets to own a movie theater?

 The Popcorn Palace Economy - The thirsty moviegoer fuels the business.
 By Edward Jay Epstein: "The Popcorn Palace Economy